okta/okta-hooks-sdk-java/README.md

 Or you could serialize directly, but calling the `toString()` method on the builder instance:

+[//]: # (NOTE: code snippets in this README are updated automatically via a Maven plugin by running: mvn okta-code-snippet:snip)

+[//]: # (method: serializeToString)
 ```java
 String result = Hooks.builder()
             .userRegistration(denyRegistration())
             .toString();
 ```
+[//]: # (end: serializeToString)

+These examples below make use of static imported methods, to see the full example with package declarations checkout [ReadmeSnippets](https://github.com/okta/okta-hooks-sdk-java/blob/master/examples/spring-boot/src/main/java/com/okta/hooks/examples/spring/ReadmeSnippets.java).

 ### OAuth2/OIDC Tokens Hooks